TpenXsinoy/contact-hub/README.md

 5. Open your browser and go to localhost port for the frontend (default: 3000)
 6. That's it!
 You can now use the application

+**Note:**

-**Note:** The environment might also take some time to load since we are pulling an image from [Microsoft Sql Server](https://hub.docker.com/_/microsoft-mssql-server#!), it make some time to set up the temporary database.
+- The environment might also take some time to load since we are pulling an image from [Microsoft Sql Server](https://hub.docker.com/_/microsoft-mssql-server#!), it make some time to set up the temporary database.

+- In order for the forget password functionality to work, you need to input your own email and password in the [appsettings.json](backend/appsettings.json) file.
+Your email must enable the 2 step verification and generate an app password for the functionality to work.
+I purposely left a default one for privacy reasons.

 ## Docker Images in Docker Hub